 The following images show example polygon reduction results.
 The car is reduced 80% and the "turbine on plate" 95%, using the same techniques outlined in the online polygon reduction tutorials.

-Overview of the Okino Polygon Reduction Algorithm
+A Very Quick Overview of the Okino Polygon Reduction Algorithm